Using Custom JavaScript Variables in GTM

 What is a Custom JavaScript Variable in GTM?

-A GTM custom JavaScript variable is a dynamic data type that processes data on the client side via a JavaScript function, returning a value in situations where the pre-defined (built-in) variables in Google Tag Manager fall short.
+A GTM custom JavaScript variable is a dynamic data type that processes data on the browser side through a JavaScript function when the built-in variables within Google Tag Manager are insufficient.
 These variables allow you to extract complex data, perform calculations, or format the data appropriately for your tags using an anonymous function structure.

-This type of variable is particularly lifesaving in cases where data cannot be directly retrieved from the website's data layer or is received in raw form.
-For example, this method is utilized to calculate the total amount excluding VAT of products in a user's cart or to read a hidden field within a form.
-In 2026, with the tightening of data privacy regulations (GDPR and KVKK), it is also frequently used to clean and anonymize data in the browser before sending it to the server.
+This type of variable is particularly lifesaving in situations where data cannot be directly obtained from the data layer on the website or comes in raw form.
+For example, this method is used to calculate the total amount excluding VAT of products in a user’s cart or to read a hidden field within a form.
+In 2026, with the tightening of data privacy regulations (GDPR and KVKK), it is also frequently used to clean and anonymize data in the browser before sending it to the server (Server-Side).

 Why Should You Use Custom JavaScript Variables?

-In a standard setup, GTM provides you with basic information such as the page URL, click text, or form ID.
-However, in an era of heightened competition, building a strategy based on these superficial data points will set you back.
-Based on our experience working with clients, companies that use custom variables achieve up to 30% higher precision in their advertising targeting.
-This is because they utilize not the raw data, but the processed and meaningful version of it.
+In a standard setup, GTM provides you with basic information like page URL, click text, or form ID.
+However, in a time when competition is at its peak, strategizing with these surface-level data will leave you behind.
+Based on our experience working with clients, companies that use custom variables achieve up to 30% higher accuracy in their advertising targeting.
+This is because they use processed and meaningful data, not raw data.

-The table below summarizes the differences between built-in variables and custom JavaScript variables, along with why you need the latter:
+The table below summarizes the differences between built-in variables and custom JavaScript variables and why you need the latter:

 Özellik Yerleşik Değişkenler Özel JavaScript Değişkenleri